danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 [^GWEI]: *GWEI* (2005) was part of the *Hacking Monopolism Trilogy* which also included *Amazon Noir* (2006) and *Face to Facebook* (2011).
 For more on *GWEI* ee http://www.gwei.org/index.php.

+[^pold]: For more on this project, see Christian Ulrik Anderden and Søren Bro Pold, Post-digital Books and Disruptive Literary Machines, in *Formules* 18 (2014), 164-183.

 [^fin]: Finn, Ed. *What Algorithms Want: Imagination in the Age of Computing*.
 Cambridge, MA: MIT Press, 2017, p.
 34.